 Additionally, if you've entered information about yourself in your profile, such as keywords in the Interests and Ask me about fields, suggestions about documents that might interest you appear in your Followed Documents list.
 Select Follow under any suggested document to add it to your Followed Documents list.To follow a document in OneDrive for Business or a site library:

-In the document callout, select the More menu (...), and then select Follow.
+In the document callout, select Follow.
+If you don't see Follow, right click the file, click Advanced, and then click Follow.

 See documents people have shared with you